dynamics-research-group/pbshm-module-template/README.md

     <strong>Generate Module Structure</strong>
     <p>Once Cookiecutter is installed, generate your new module structure by running the following command inside the terminal of an empty directory:</p>
     <pre><code>cookiecutter gh:dynamics-research-group/pbshm-module-template</code></pre>
     <p>Running this Cookiecutter command will prompt you to enter details about the module you intend to create, ensuring a customised and ready-to-use module structure tailored to your needs.
-Note that this process may take around a minute, as a new virtual environment is created under the name <code>env</code>, and the parent software is installed inside <code>env</code>.</p>
+Note that this process may take around a minute as the parent software is installed inside your virtual environment.
+Note, if you did not previously create and activate your virtual environment, one is automatically created under the name <code>env</code>, and Framework or Core (and necessary requirements) are installed inside this.</p>
   </li>

   <li>